Dr. Karen Becker

 In New York City, Dr. Becker was adjunct faculty at Brooklyn College, worked as pianist for the American Opera Project at New York City Opera, appeared as piano soloist on the Summergarden series at the Museum of Modern Art, and as a keyboard player in the Phillip Glass Ensemble.
 She also was featured on the Music from Japan series at Columbia University’s Miller Theater, and is a champion of contemporary music, having played premieres by John Cage, and rarely heard music by Charles Koechlin, and Erik Satie.
 This exposure to the music of Koechlin led Becker to her research on surrealism in the music of Vladimir Dukelsky and the surrealist theater of Alberto Savinio, resulting in her dissertation Surrealism in Music: The Surrealist Suite and Les Chants de la mi-mort.

 Dr. Becker holds degrees from the Eastman School of Music, The Juilliard School, and the University of Wisconsin.
-Her primary teachers include: Van Cliburn medallist Christopher Taylor, Robert Spillman, Margo Garrett, Samuel Sanders, Gwendolyn Koldofsky, and Ellsworth Snyder.
+Her primary teachers include: Van Cliburn medalist Christopher Taylor, Robert Spillman, Margo Garrett, Samuel Sanders, Gwendolyn Koldofsky, and Ellsworth Snyder.

 - D.M.A., The University of Wisconsin